-Our maternity unit offers a supportive environment for new mums with 24-hour care from our team of dedicated midwives and medical specialists.
-The unit consists of six postnatal beds, four birth suites and a special care nursery with six cots.
+We provide a supportive environment for new mums with 24-hour care from our team of dedicated midwives and medical specialists.
+The ward consists of six postnatal beds, four birth suites and a special care nursery with six cots.

 As a new mum, we encourage you to keep your baby close to you during your stay as this helps create that special bond and builds your confidence as you learn how to respond to its needs and cues in a supportive environment.

 We understand that having a new baby is a very exciting time, but it is also exhausting for all involved.
 Once the baby is born, there is much to learn and new mums are often up several times through the night.
 For this reason, we like to observe a recognised rest time from 1.00pm to 3.00pm and ask that all visitors leave by 8.00pm.

 For premature, unwell and vulnerable babies it is requested that only immediate family visit with a limit of two visitors at a time.
 A parent must accompany siblings to the newborn.

 - Personal hygiene items

 - Dressing gown